jvanhei/demand_forecasting_challenge/README.md

-Merge the columns from all of the datasets to see if there is additional information that can help the model more accurately
+Merge the columns from all datasets to verify if there is additional information that can improve the model's accuracy.

 ```python